-Magna Park at Lutterworth is Europe's largest distribution centre, and is expanding!
-It includes employers such as Asda, Britvic, BT and Argos; an onsite training and research centre is planned.
+Magna Park at Lutterworth is Europe's largest distribution centre, and is expanding, and likely to employ 15,000 people!
+It includes employers such as Asda, Britvic, BT and Toyota; an onsite training centre CLEAR (Centre for Logistics, Education and Research), has opened.

-↑ East Midlands Airport is the UK base for DHL and UPS, two of the worlds' top four air express freight operators, plus a major Royal Mail hub; it is the UK's busiest pure cargo airport, which continued to operate with freight flights during lockdown, although passenger travel was heavily reduced.
+A East Midlands Airport is the UK base for DHL and UPS, two of the worlds' top four air express freight operators, plus a major Royal Mail hub; it is the UK's busiest pure cargo airport, which continued to operate with freight flights during lockdown, although passenger travel was heavily reduced.
+East Midlands Airport is part of the new East Midlands Freeport, a new 'free trade' area, bringing more jobs to Leicestershire.

-↑ The SEGRO Roxhill warehouse site, near East Midlands Airport, provides thousands of jobs.
-This facility is rail, road and air connected making it one of the most modern sites in the UK.
+The SEGRO Logistics Park, near East Midlands Airport, provides thousands of jobs.
+This facility is rail, road and air connected making it one of the most modern sites in the UK, and state-of-the-art facilities from employers like GXO and The Very Group.

-↑ Data analytics is increasing used in the sector, to forecast demand, or to save fuel by optimising routes.
+\uparrow Data analytics is increasingly used in the sector, to forecast demand, or to save fuel by optimising routes.

-A Marks and Spencers, Amazon, DPD and many other businesses operate key distribution centres here.
+Marks and Spencers, Amazon, DPD and many other businesses operate key distribution centres here.
 Engineering teams play a huge part in making sure these centres are able to keep running; the kit inside is really advanced, with automation and robotics, and can offer some exciting roles!

-↑ The use of electronic vehicles is increasing, and new technology means that occupiers can make use of all interior space from floor to roof.
+The use of electronic vehicles and greener initiatives across the sector is increasing, and new technology means that occupiers can make use of all interior space from floor to roof.